Reporting Drug Overdoses

 Prosecution will not be barred in specific instances, including if a law enforcement officer obtains prior or independent information than that provided by the reporting individual about the same drug-related offense.
 Prosecution can also proceed if the offenses include charges for delivery or distribution of a controlled substance.

 Contact an Experienced Criminal Defense Attorney Today

 Drug overdose-related deaths are tragically on the rise in Pennsylvania.
 In an effort to combat this trend, the state legislature passed a series of laws granting immunity from prosecution to those who report drug overdoses.
-Unfortunately, many individuals still find themselves being investigated for or charged with drug-related offenses, so if you live in Pennsylvania and were recently charged with a drug crime after reporting an overdose, please contact The Law Offices of Michael T. Van Der Veen by calling 215-546-1000 or by completing and submitting one of our standard contact forms and a member of our legal team will assist you in scheduling a free consultation with an experienced criminal defense attorney.
+Unfortunately, many individuals still find themselves being investigated for or charged with drug-related offenses, so if you live in Pennsylvania and were recently charged with a drug crime after reporting an overdose, please contact van der Veen, Hartshorn, and Levin by calling 215-515-6892 or by completing and submitting one of our standard contact forms and a member of our legal team will assist you in scheduling a free consultation with an experienced criminal defense attorney.